-In the last post, you were vying to develop a new company service.
-Despite your and Sarah’s best efforts, but power hungry Mike positioned himself as the only one to do it.
+In the last post, you were vying for the power to develop a new company service.
+Despite your and Sarah’s best efforts, Mike positioned himself as the only one to do it.

 So, why does this matter?
 You may be thinking that you’re not power-hungry so this undercurrent can’t or shouldn’t affect you.
 (My definition of power is later if you’re interested.)
 After all, you’ve got a job.
 Who cares who gets the power?

 You do or should.